-4.12 The following policy requires that when brownfield land and previously developed sites are proposed for re-development, and housing is an appropriate way of enhancing the site, the market housing that is provided can better help to meet local needs.
-Houses will be subject to a primary residence clause to
+4.14 The 2011 census shows that there are 147 household spaces in Bakewell with no usual residents19.
+While it is accepted that this definition includes properties that are 'vacant' as well as second homes and holiday homes, this figure is similar to the housing need figure for Bakewell as identified in the housing needs survey.
+The following policy requires that when brownfield land and previously developed sites are proposed for re-development, and housing is an appropriate way of enhancing the site, the market housing that is provided should help to meet local needs.
+New market housing will therefore be subject to a primary residence clause so that they are lived in full time and to prevent their use for holiday rent or as a second home.

-Starter Homes
+Starter Homes on Previously Developed Sites

-4.13 The following policy also enables Starter Homes by requiring that when brownfield land and previously developed sites are proposed for re-development, and housing is agreed to be an appropriate way of enhancing and conserving the site, Starter Homes are built to help meet local need.
+4.15 The following policy also enables Starter Homes by requiring that when brownfield land and previously developed sites are proposed for re-development, and housing is agreed to be an appropriate way of enhancing and conserving the site, Starter Homes are built to help meet local need.
 Under government regulations they are available to first time buyers under the age of 40 and they are offered for sale at least 20% below market value up to a limit of £250,000 per unit outside London.